netscaler/netscaler-helm-charts/adm-agent/README.md

 - Ensure that the ports described in the [Ports](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/system-requirements.html#ports) document are open.

 - Ensure that serviceaccount adm-agent-serviceaccount is given privilege access.
-For more infomration, please see [this](#serviceaccount)
+For more information, please see [this](#serviceaccount)
 ## <a name="generatetoken">**Get Access ID and Secret**</a>

 Perform the following steps to get access ID and secret for accessing ADM: